-Within the Troop, each patrol creates its own camping menu (except for the Trailblazer Patrol who dines as guests of the Owl Patrol).
+Within the Troop, each patrol creates its own camping menu.
 Patrol cooking provides a fun learning experience for Scouts and fulfills necessary rank advancement requirements.
 Each Scout patrol is responsible for planning a written patrol menu and shopping list prior to the outing and having it approved by their Assistant Scoutmaster - Patrol Mentor or Troop Guide.
-Tools for creating menus and shopping lists can be found on the Troop's website (for Scouts and adults).
-Each patrol will select one or more grubmasters to purchase the food for the patrol once the menu has been approved and the shopping list has been created.
-The grubmaster role should be rotated among the patrol for each campout.
+Tools for creating menus and shopping lists can be found on the BSA website.
+Each patrol will select one or more Grubmasters to purchase the food for the patrol once the menu has been approved and the shopping list has been created.
+The Grubmaster role should be rotated among the patrol for each campout.